How a DBPR Investigation Works for Florida Contractors

 A: Not necessarily.
 Some matters are closed during investigation.

-Additional Guidance for Florida Contractors
+Additional Guidance for Contractors

-Link to: What Common Mistakes Lead to Contractor License Discipline in Florida?
+What Common Mistakes Lead to Contractor License Discipline in Florida?

-Link to: What Happens After a DBPR Administrative Complaint Is Filed?
+What Happens After a DBPR Administrative Complaint Is Filed?

-Link to: Can I Continue Working While a DBPR Complaint Is Pending?
+Can I Continue Working While a DBPR Complaint Is Pending?

-Link to: How Do I Protect My Florida Contractor License from Complaints?
+How Do I Protect My Florida Contractor License from Complaints?

 IMPORTANT LEGAL NOTICE: This publication is for general informational purposes only.
 It is not legal advice and does not create an attorney–client relationship.
 Regulatory matters are governed by Chapters 455, 489, and 120, Florida Statutes, the Florida Administrative Code, and related Construction Industry Licensing Board rules.
 Outcomes depend on specific facts, procedural posture, and applicable law.